-- Automate as much of the SAP system copy process as possible, from pre-copy tasks through to post-copy tasks - Run SAP system copy process steps in parrallel where possible - Automatically mask production data so sensitive and confidential data is not exposed in nonproduction environments - Automatically slice production data to make it more manageable in non-production environments - Gain visibility and control of SAP system copies as they execute so you can be confident that your SAP system copies will deliver on time to Development, Test and Training teams
+- Automate as much of the SAP system copy process as possible, from pre-copy tasks to post-copy tasks - Run SAP system copy process steps in parallel where possible - Automatically mask production data so sensitive and confidential data is not exposed in non-production environments - Automatically slice production data to make it more manageable in non-production environments - Gain visibility and control of SAP system copies as they execute so you can be confident your SAP system copies will deliver on time to development, test, and training teams

-Whilst there are many other factors that are also important to consider, only by ensuring that your solution encompasses the above key capabilities as a foundation can you be certain that you will be able to meet the ever-increasing demands of the business.
+While there are many other factors that are also important to consider, only by ensuring that your solution encompasses the above key capabilities as a foundation can you be certain you will be able to meet the ever-increasing demands of the business.

-For more information or a product demonstration please visit www.automic.com
+For more information, please visit ca.com/automation.